안녕하세요! 토미입니다.

 The correct answer is (1).
 Since 사업하다 “to do business” is a verb, you will attach -는 걸 보니까 to say, 사업하는 걸 보니까.

-Also, 마음이 놓이다 “to feel at ease, to feel calm” is a useful expression.
+Also, 마음이 놓이다 “to feel at ease, to feel calm” is a valuable expression.
 I recommend you remember this!

-This is future tense and means that he is not in business yet.
+This is a future tense, meaning he is not in business yet.

 Since this is not what that translation means, (2) is incorrect.
 Now, let’s read the sentence together!